 We take a look at some of the newest branded residences on the market and uncover what their new owners can expect.

-Designed by the late César Pelli – the world-renowned architect behind Kuala Lumpur’s Petronas Towers – the 56 story Armani/Casa skyscraper houses 308 luxury apartments, the largest offering over 5,968 sq ft of elegant Miami beachside living at the cost of $10 million.
+Designed by the late César Pelli – the world-renowned architect behind Kuala Lumpur’s Petronas Towers – the 56-story tower houses 308 luxury apartments, the largest offering over 5,968 sq ft of elegant Miami beachside living at the cost of $10m.

 With a design overseen by Giorgio Armani himself, there is a distinct touch of European style throughout, from the Armani Privé lounge at lobby level to the sleek apartment interiors courtesy of Armani’s own design studio.
 The residences have direct access to a 300 ft stretch of private beach on one of Miami’s most sought-after shorelines – Sunny Isles Beach.
 Resident’s amenities include a two-story spa, oceanfront bar and restaurant as well as a pool which comes with the added bonus of dedicated poolside service.

 The legendary Waldorf Astoria has been undergoing a major restoration to bring it back to its former glory.
 Part of this is the construction of 375 residences in the art deco building’s upper floors giving buyers the rare chance to purchase a pad at this prestigious New York landmark.

 The Towers have truly embraced Waldorf Astoria’s illustrious past with interiors by preeminent designer Jean-Louis Deniot that create a modern experience within the building’s historic 1930s framework.